 Or if you don’t have time to watch my wobbly video, here are a few pros and cons of this cute house we lived in for 10 years.
 There’s lots about that I’ll really miss, and some things that I just won’t.
 But that’s life for you!

 *Amazing floor plan for a large family!
 Our split level with living space and kitchen on the main level, most bedrooms upstairs and a family/play room in the basement worked just perfectly for us for many years.
 We could split kids up and piano playing, school work and taking naps could all be done simultaneously without bugging each other.
-Best floor plan ever.
+Best floor plan ever with all our Office Monster furniture which is serving a great purpose to utilise the space we have.

 *Location: we lived at the intersection of 2 major freeways so we could get to just about 80% of the Phoenix valley in 15 minutes or less.
 It was SO great!
 Sadly I don’t think I appreciated it as much as I should have because I’ve gone through like 3 tanks of gas since we moved to the new house 11 days ago!

 *Neighborhood: We did have an HOA but it had all the perks of a neighborhood association without the bad stuff!
-It was dirt cheap and we had access to the best parties, events and amenities.
+It was dirt cheap and we had access to the best parties, events and amenities plus added protection from some outdoor home security cameras that we got for free.
 Just down the street from our house (literally 5 houses away), we had 2 nice pools, tennis courts, a basketball court, lake, grassy areas, walking path and several playgrounds.
 It was SO perfect for a family with lots of kids and not much backyard.

 *That 2300 square feet was starting to feel a bit cramped.
 Granted, some of that was due to all the crap I’d let accumulate over the last 10 years but still.
 Just having one extra bedroom here in the new house has REVOLUTIONIZED bed time and quiet time!
 Seriously, the ability to separate my 3 biggest troublemakers has made me so happy!